karendeng00/Suicide-Data-Analysis/proposal/proposal.md

 Our overarching research question guiding our investigation is:

-Do location, year, and economic situation contribute to suicide rates?
+Do location, year, sex, and economic situation contribute to suicide rates?

 This research question will allow us to see where and when economic changes, like the crash in 2008 affected the suicide rate, and for how